 Serifos - credits: Milan Gonda/Shutterstock.com

 If peace and calm are what you want, then Serifos is the place for you!
-A beautiful island that is quiet, easily accessible, and wonderfully welcoming, Serifos is perfect for rest and relaxing moments!
+Serifos is a beautiful island that is quiet, easily accessible, and wonderfully welcoming, perfect for rest and relaxing moments!

-The heart of the island beats in Liani or Livadi, a vibrant residential area full of life throughout both the day and night.
-The landscape around Livadi completes the picture with a huge natural mountain and one of the largest beaches on the island, the beach of Avlomona.
+The island's heart beats in Liani or Livadi, a vibrant residential area full of life throughout the day and night.
+The landscape around Livadi completes the picture with a substantial natural mountain and one of the largest beaches on the island, the beach of Avlomona.

 Taking a walk on the seafront, you will immediately realize that despite being full of countless taverns, cafés, and various shops, it does not cease to retain the charming features of an authentic Cycladic scenery!

-With special diversity, an unmatched picturesqueness and hundred-year-old neoclassical buildings, such as the one that houses its City Hall, Serifos' town, 5 km away from its port, resembles a movie set.
-Enhancing its cinematographic character, Serifos is also famous for its mine located in Megalo Livadi.
+With remarkable diversity, an unmatched picturesqueness, and hundred-year-old neoclassical buildings, such as the one that houses its City Hall, Serifos' town, 5 km away from its port, resembles a movie set.
+Enhancing its cinematographic character, Serifos is famous for its mine in Megalo Livadi.
 A visit to its premises will get a taste of the conditions under which the miners of the island lived for many years.

 Andros - credits: Kite_rin/Shutterstock.com